kasdali/pbila/README.md

 ### Activity
 <a href="https://ibb.co/5BTpSXM"><img src="https://i.ibb.co/NZxDJgV/Activities.png" alt="Activities" border="0"></a>

-- Activity by user :
+- Activity by user : Number of action performed by a user
-- Activity by Category :
+- Activity by Category : Number of action grouped by category
-- Activity by Domain :
+- Activity by Domain : Number of action grouped by domain performed by a user
-- Activity by Capacity :
+- Activity by Capacity : Number of action grouped by capacity performed by a user
-- Activity By Date :
+- Activity By Date : Number of action grouped by date performed by a user

 ### User Activities
 <a href="https://ibb.co/1Yg6xBn"><img src="https://i.ibb.co/rKjsJqt/User-Activities.png" alt="User-Activities" border="0"></a>

-- User per Workspace :
+- User per Workspace : Number of distinct user active in this workspace
-- Activity per users
+- Activity per users : Number of action grouped by category performed by a user
-- User by domain :
+- User by domain : Number of distinct user active by domain
-- User by Capacity :
+- User by Capacity : Number of distinct user active by capacity
-- User By Date :
+- User By Date : Number of distinct user active by date

 ### Activities details
 <a href="https://ibb.co/p0D7Hw5"><img src="https://i.ibb.co/5MD0Q4w/Activity-Details.png" alt="Activity-Details" border="0"></a>

-- Activity matrice details :
+- Activity matrice details : breakdown details of all actions

 ### Inventory & Roles
 <a href="https://ibb.co/FbS3Nz1"><img src="https://i.ibb.co/3yDdGcb/Inventory.png" alt="Inventory" border="0"></a>

-- Inventory by Capacity, Worksapce, User & Access Right :
+- Inventory by Capacity, Worksapce, User & Access Right : Listing of Capacity, Workspace, user and access right for each one
-- Users by Access Right repartition :
+- Users by Access Right repartition : Grouping Access Right per role
-- Users by Capacity Name and Access Right :
+- Users by Capacity Name and Access Right : Grouping Access Right per Capacity

 ### Workspaces Details
 <a href="https://ibb.co/9VdLY3z"><img src="https://i.ibb.co/hZTj81h/Inventory-Detail.png" alt="Inventory-Detail" border="0"></a>